 Now, open up one of the files (we shall modify the SampleTestSuite\AssemblyInfo.cs file in our example) and make a change to it.
 Then right-click on the top-level 'sampleapplicationone' folder and choose Git Commit -> "master" to commit the change.
 Make sure you add a comment:

-Click OK and the change (known as a revision) will now be committed into the 'master' branch of the local repository.
+Click OK and the change (known as a commit) will now be committed into the 'master' branch of the local repository.

 Now that we have the primary development line in our master branch, we can work on a separate version of the code in a different branch, and then at a later date merge back in the changes to the 'master' branch.
 For example we might be working on an experimental new feature and we only want to merge it into the 'master' when it is internally stable and all the unit tests pass.